yes-its-shivam/gtmhub_timeseries/README.md

 ### Conclusions:

+* The combined model is clearly working better then nbeats only architecture and facebook's prophet algorithm.
 * The combined model is performing better for dataset with less amount of randomness
    * for dataset with more randomness either we need more data or we can try implementing nbeats with ensembling combined with RevIN
-* Overall performance of the combined model is better then just nbeats model
-* Overall performance
+* After observing the graphs of forecast we can derive various insights for business usecases